practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 One or two "non-web" GUI apps for random_streams_for_perf_stats for Linux:

-[ ] **Tkinter** is Python's de facto standard GUI: https://docs.python.org/3/library/tkinter.html [ ] binary compiled language: **Vala** with	GNOME-centric GTK	for very low overhead; compiles to C (instead of the usual combo C++ + Qt): a "Hello, World!" app is already portable and working in a few Linux distros
+[ ] **Tkinter** is Python's de facto standard GUI: https://docs.python.org/3/library/tkinter.html

+[ ] binary compiled language: **Vala** with	GNOME-centric GTK	with very low overhead; compiles to C (instead of the usual combo C++ + Qt): a "Hello, World!" app is already portable and working in a few Linux distros

 <br/>

 One or two "web-based" GUI app for random_streams_for_perf_stats for Linux:

 [ ] **Dart**

 [ ] **ReScript** + React: https://rescript-lang.org/docs/react/introduction/

 <br/>